 Our capital expenditures depend on our business strategies and reflect our commercial responses to opportunities and trends in our industry.
 Our actual capital expenditures may differ from our expected capital expenditures if, among other things, we enter into any currently unplanned strategic transactions.
 Levels of capital spending from one year to the next are also influenced by the nature of the satellite life cycle and by the capital-intensive nature of the satellite industry.
 For example, we incur significant capital expenditures during the years in which satellites are under construction.
-We typically procure a new satellite within a timeframe that would allow the satellite to be deployed at least one year prior to the end of the service life of the satellites and other property and equipment during the year ended December 31, 2022 were \$618.0 million.
-Further, we expect total C-band spectrum clearing costs to approximate \$90.2 million in 2023.
-However, subject to the satisfaction of certain deadlines and other conditions set forth in the FCC Final Order, the Company is eligible to receive ARPs in an amount of approximately \$3.7 billion over the next 2 years.
-We received \$479.1 million of the Phase I ARP during the year ended December 31, 2021, and the remaining \$718.7 million of the Phase I ARP was received in January 2022 (see Liquidity and Capital Resources-Overview above).
+We typically procure a new satellite within a timeframe that would allow the satellite to be deployed at least one year prior to the end of the service life of the satellite to be replaced.
+As a result, we frequently experience significant variances in our capital expenditures from year to year.
+Payments for satellites and other property and equipment during the year ended December 31, 2023 were \$584.3 million.